Jlope677/conditional-access-issue-resolution/MFA_Conditional_Access_Troubleshooting_README.md

 - MFA exclusion does not override Conditional Access
 - Group membership must align with user role and location
 - Removing access can be the correct secure fix
-- Sign-in logs are essential for IAM troubleshooting
+- Sign-in logs are essential for troubleshooting identity and access management (IAM) issues

 ---

-## 📁 Suggested Repo Structure
-MFA-Conditional-Access-Troubleshooting/
-│
-├── README.md
-└── images/